-- 1. DJE Gestión Patrimonial 2026 (the "fund") is a legally dependent investment fund (fonds commun de placement) consisting of securities and other assets ("the fund's assets") and managed on the basis of the principle of risk-spreading for the collective account of the investors (the "unitholders").
+1. DWS Multi Asset PIR Fund (the "fund") is a legally dependent investment fund (fonds commun de placement) consisting of securities and other assets ("fund assets") and managed on the basis of the principle of risk-spreading for the collective account of the investors ("unitholders").
 Unitholders have an interest in the fund's assets in proportion to the number of units they hold.
-The assets constituting the fund's assets are in principle held by the Depositary. - 2.
-The reciprocal rights and obligations of the unitholders, the Management Company and the Depositary are set forth in these Management Regulations, the current version of which, together with changes thereto, was filed in the Trade and Companies Register of the Grand Duchy of Luxembourg and whose filing memorandum is published in the Recueil Electronique des Sociétés et Associations (RESA) of the Trade and Companies Register.
+The assets constituting the fund's assets are in principle held by the Depositary.

+2. The reciprocal rights and obligations of the unitholders, the Management Company and the Depositary are set forth in these Management Regulations, the current version of which, together with changes thereto, was filed in the Trade and Companies Register of the Grand Duchy of Luxembourg and whose filing memorandum is published in the Recueil Electronique des Sociétés et Associations (RESA) of the Trade and Companies Register.
 By purchasing a unit, the unitholder accepts the Management Regulations and all approved changes to them.